Bankers Factoring DIP Financing

 If the Bankruptcy Court approves a DIP loan or funding facility and finds that it was made in good faith, the loan will not be subject to legal challenge.
 That differs from the same loan made outside of bankruptcy, which might have been subject to challenge.

-Also, if your company has solid A/R but is losing money and the personal credit of the owners is low, Bankers Factoring can help.
+Also, if your company has solid A/R but is losing money and the personal credit of the owners is low, Bankers Factoring can help with costs similar to credit card interest rates.
 Still, many banks and traditional lenders cannot offer an A/R-based business line of credit for a myriad of reasons.

 How is Bankers Factoring’s Accounts Receivable Factoring used in DIP Financing?